adaltas/node-nikita-docs/src/md/usages/actions.md

 # Actions, options, handlers and callbacks

-An action is a single unit of work in Nikita.
+An action is the single unit of work in Nikita.
 It is made of a simple JavaScript object which we call options.

 The most important and only required option is the `handler` function, which does all the work.
 Handlers are designed to be stateless.
 They may itself call other actions to achieve its purpose.
 Such actions include writing a file in a given format, executing a shell command or controlling the life cycle of a Unix service.